chinedufn/blender-actions-to-json/README.md

 ## TODO:

-- Maybe support a `-p, --precision` flag to specify the number of decimal places that pose matrices are rounded to.
-Right now it's set to 6
+- Maybe support a `-p, --precision` flag to specify the number of decimal places that pose matrices are rounded to

 ## See Also